top of page

 Kevin Sullivan:

 He was trying to look athletic, young, and vigorous.
 Instead, he came across looking elitist, I think.
 I don't know what percentage of the American people have ever windsurfed, but it's not a big number.
-They used that windsurfing footage, where they talked about how he changed his directions on things.
+They used that windsurfing footage, where they talked about how he changes directions on things.

 Announcer:

-Five times to do so.
 John Kerry, whichever way the wind blows.

 Josh King:

-Then Mitt Romney trying to beat President Obama 2012, goes to the villages in Florida, which is a place where so many votes are at stake even today, and sings America the Beautiful in front of the crowd.
+Then Mitt Romney trying to beat President Obama in 2012, goes to the Villages in Florida, which is a place where so many votes are at stake even today, and sings “America the Beautiful.”

 Mitt Romney: